-CREW formed in the late 1990s to address the regional nature of earthquake hazards in the Pacific Northwest and the inter dependency of public agencies and private businesses in planning for earthquakes.
-We are a nonprofit public-private coalition of business people, emergency managers, scientists, government officials and civic leaders who work together to reduce the effects of earthquakes and related hazards, such as tsunami, throughout the Cascadia region, which stretches from northern California to British Columbia.
-Meet our Board of Directors and Executive Committee.
+The Cascadia Region Earthquake Workgroup (CREW) formed in the late 1990s to address the regional nature of earthquake hazards in the Pacific Northwest.
+Because earthquake planning requires coordination across jurisdictions and between public agencies and private businesses, CREW consists of business people, emergency managers, scientists, government officials, and civic leaders who work together to reduce the effects of earthquakes and related hazards.

-We host quarterly meetings and business round tables, produce planning guides and other resources, respond to media requests for information and expertise, and maintain this website as a guide and gateway to the many community, state and federal resources devoted to earthquake hazards and how to plan for them.
+- Maintains this website as a guide and gateway to the many community, state, and federal resources devoted to earthquake hazards and how to plan for them.

-- Educate and motivate decision makers, managers, and the general public to reduce risks associated with earthquakes; and
+- Educate and motivate decision makers, managers, and the general public to reduce risks associated with earthquakes.

-We invite all individuals, businesses and organizations that want to make the Cascadia Region more resilient to earthquakes and related hazards to join us.
+Join us!
+We welcome all individuals, businesses, and organizations that want to make Cascadia and the western region more resilient to earthquakes and related hazards.